Matt Day: Career

 His international television credits include Shackleton with Kenneth Branagh, The Hound of the Baskervilles, The Commander, Spooks, Hotel Babylon, Secret Diary of a Call Girl and Bruce Beresford's And Starring Pancho Villa as Himself.

 Short films as writer/director include Beat (2011 St Kilda Film Festival) My Everything (2003 Toronto Short Film Festival) and Wish (Turner Classic Shorts 2008 Winner - Special Mention, London Film Festival, Encounters Short Film Festival, Foyle Film Festival, Edinburgh International Film Festival, Stockholm Film Festival).

-In 2017 he won the 25th Tropfest short film festival for his comic short film The Mother situation, which he both directed and acted in.
+In 2017 he won the 25th Tropfest short film festival for his comic short film The Mother Situation, which he both directed and acted in.

+In 2022 Day was announced as part of the cast for Channel 9 drama Human Error.
+In 2023 he was named for ABC musical drama In Our Blood.
+Day returned for the second season of Strife.

 Personal life

 Day's parents divorced when he was young.
 His mother, an English teacher, took him around Europe for six months when he was 7 and his brother Michael was 9.
 He said later that "the whole experience went definitely some way to influencing my wanderlust".

-Day moved with his wife, journalist Kirsty Thomson, to London in 2000, not returning to Australia until 2007.
-The couple now live in Sydney and have two sons, Jackson and Rufus.
+Day met his wife, journalist Kirsty Thomson when he was living in Melbourne and she lived in Sydney.
+They initially conducted a long distance relationship, as Day was working on films and Thomson moved to Bathurst to do her master’s degree in journalism.
+Their first date was at a Nick Cave and the Bad Seeds concert.
+After meeting up regularly in Bowral, halfway between Sydney and Canberra, Day proposed.
+They were married in 2000, in a low-key wedding in Thomson's mother’s backyard in Balmain, and then moved to London together.
+They had their first child, a son, Jackson in the UK.
+They returned to Australia in 2007 and their second son Rufus was born two years later.
+The couple currently reside in Sydney.